trigger-corp/Forge-Documentation/source/api/communication.rst

 The callback may be invoked a number of times if several message listeners have been set up per page.

-.. js:function:: message.toFocussed(type, content, callback)
+.. js:function:: message.toFocussed(type, content, callback, error)

     :param string type: limits the listeners which will receive this message
     :param any content: the message body
-    :param function callback: invoked each time a listener returns a response to the broadcaster, with the response as its only argument
+    :param function(content) callback: invoked each time a listener returns a response to the broadcaster, with the response as its only argument
+    :param function(content) error: called with details of any error which may occur